IACS-cryo/Delineation-WG/D1/deliverable1.md

 #### Use BedMachine as baseline

-Same as for Antarctica: updated BedMachine incorporating all connected ice and peripheral glaciers.
+BedMachine products have historically included an ice mask covering all of Greenland.
+This mask encompasses both glaciers and the ice sheet but does not currently distinguish between the two.
+While the mask is gridded, it is designed to be exhaustive and correct (errors or omissions in the outlines are expected to be corrected in future versions as they are discovered).

+BedMachine could update its metadata and mask by implementing the ice sheet definition outlined above: distinguishing between contiguous ice (the “ice sheet”) and peripheral glaciers.
+The maintainers of BedMachine are reportedly open to this change (limited to adjustments in mask categories and metadata).
+For the RGI, this would effectively mean marking all glaciers loosely connected to the ice sheet as "ice sheet".

+The main downside to this approach is that BedMachine is a raster product.
+If it becomes the reference, there must be strong community agreement that both glaciers and the ice sheet are accurately represented within it, and that there is no significant over- or under-counting of ice.

 ### Antarctica

-Antarctica is a more complicated environment.
+Antarctica is an even more complicated environment.
 There is an equivalent to the GEUS 2022 Greendlandic outline found in @greene_2024 which provides annual masks, but these masks include but do not distinguish ice shelves.

 The following recommendations come to mind.
 In the following, "RGI 19" and "RGI 20" refer to the masks of region 19 and 20 in the [RGI region files](https://www.glims.org/rgi_user_guide/02_regions_definition.html).
 Changes to these could imply altering the assignment of glacier outlines to these regions.